jonmikeli/azureiotdevicesimulator5-dps/README.md

 # Azure IoT Device Simulator (.NET 5) - DPS version - Readme

 ## New features
-This new version of the Azure IoT Device Simulator adds a step to a set of tools that were born with the purpose to help IoT developers and testers.
-The main change resides on the provisioning process and the integration of the Device Provisioning Service (DPS).
-The current version implements:
+This version of the Azure IoT Device Simulator integrates the use of a DPS (Device Provisioning Service).
+For now, it implements provisioning based on:
  - group enrollment
  - with symmetric keys

-The group enrollment has been implemented first because it may respond to broader requirements.
 Upcoming iterations will implement provisioning with X509 devices.

+## Not just a simple DPS integration

 ## Description
 The solution is an Azure IoT Device simulator that implements different types of Cloud To Device (C2D) / Device To Cloud (D2C) flows between [Microsoft Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) and the simulator.